-- Attendance at all class sessions is highly recommended. - More than 20% absenteeism may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required. - Students will receive a warning 'Notice Of Absenteeism' at 15% absenteeism. - After 20% absenteeism, you may be required to withdraw from the course. - Refer to Student Conduct, Attendance, on page 46 of the College Calendar.
-You should become familiar with pages 37-48 of the GPRC 2020-2021 Calendar, along with College policies about academics and student responsibilities.
+- Attendance at all class sessions is highly recommended.
+Refer to Student Conduct, Attendance, on pages 47-48 of the College Calendar. - More than 20% absenteeism may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required. - Students may receive a warning 'Notice Of Absenteeism' at 15% absenteeism. - After 20% absenteeism, you may be required to withdraw from the course. - You should become familiar with pages 38-49 of the GPRC 2021-2022 Calendar, along with College policies about academics and student responsibilities.